On this special day, environmental awareness is the way!

 Meet our program for beach cleaning and environmental care Cancun Sailing

 Quintana Roo’s environmental issues

-The pollution problem affects all destinations in the world, and in the case of Quintana Roo, sites such as jungles, beaches, cenotes, and freshwater bodies are the main affected.
+The pollution problem affects all destinations worldwide, and in the case of Quintana Roo, sites such as jungles, beaches, cenotes, and freshwater bodies are the main affected.

-The Ministry of Environment and Natural Resources in Mexico (SEMARNAT) indicates that beach pollution comes from two sources: Natural and Human Activities in coastal zones.
+The Ministry of Environment and Natural Resources in Mexico (SEMARNAT) indicates that beach pollution comes from Natural and Human Activities in coastal zones.